VincenImanuell/VincenImanuell/README.md

 ---

 ### About Me
-- Final-year Informatics graduate with a research focus on quantitative finance — my thesis applies statistical methods (cointegration, correlation) to pair trading strategies on the Indonesian stock market
+- Final-year Informatics graduate with a research focus on quantitative finance.
+My thesis applies statistical methods (cointegration, correlation) to pair trading strategies on the Indonesian stock market
 - Experienced Assistant Lecturer for 3+ years across Database Systems, Web Programming, Algorithms, and AI for Trading
 - Machine Learning Cohort graduate at Bangkit Academy (led by Google, GoTo, Traveloka), with a computer vision capstone project
 - Full-stack development experience through an internship, plus multiple hackathon projects exploring emerging tech like blockchain and smart contracts
-- Built IoT projects — including a smart waste bin and smart garden system — using MQTT and Node-RED, with hands-on basic electrical/circuit work
+- Built IoT projects, including a smart waste bin and smart garden system using MQTT and Node-RED, with hands-on basic electrical/circuit work
 - Explored mobile development with Kotlin & Android Studio
 - Currently deepening my skills in Java, Spring Boot, and SQL for enterprise-grade backend development